My Moms Muscle Shirt

 Start at rock pile on large grassy ledge.

-P1: Climb less than ideal rock for a little ways, veering right, then ascend large left facing dihedral, reaching a nice ledge with 2 bolts.
+P1: Climb less than ideal rock for a short ways, veering right, then ascend excellent large left facing dihedral, reaching a nice ledge with 2 bolts.
 (5.10a, 100')

-P2: Climb through overhang on R side of ledge, then up chimney.
-From good stance on top of the chimney, follow thin, flaring crack, past a bolt up high to large ledge and traverse L on ledge to 2 bolt anchor.
-Small/Micro nuts very useful.
+P2: Climb through overhang on right side of ledge, then up chimney.
+From good stance on top of the chimney, follow thin, flaring crack, past a bolt up high to large ledge and traverse left on ledge to 2 bolt anchor.
+Small/Micro nuts useful.
 (5.10a, 120')

 P3: Traverse left along ledge for 60', past 1/4" bolt, and then down large chimney to stance with a 2 bolt anchor.
 (5.4, 85').

 P4: Move right and up from belay, then left along ledge, which slopes down, to a large horizontal flare/crack.
-Continue up and left to 20' of excellent finger crack.
-From ledge at top of finger crack, follow easy, slightly winding terrain and make belay (1 rusty pin available) near the base of the large sloping OW on R. (5.10a, 100')
+Hand traverse up and left to excellent vertical finger crack.
+From ledge at top of finger crack, follow easy, slightly winding terrain and make belay (1 rusty pin available) near the base of the large sloping OW.
+(5.10a, 100')

-P5: Climb long, easy dihedral with 4.5" OW crack on left (Some might want a #5 Camalot for added comfort on this pitch, but it isn't totally necessary - I say lighten the pack/rack, sack up, and just run it out a little; it's really not that scary).
+P5: Climb long, easy dihedral with 4.5" OW crack on left (Some might want a #5 Camalot for added comfort on this pitch, but it isn't totally necessary - you can get lots of supplemental gear in cracks against the left wall and there is at least one chockstone that can be slung.
+Both times I've lead this pitch I didn't place anything bigger than a #3).
 Make belay on nice, small ledge below roofs, above small dead tree (which may not be around much longer).
-(5.9, 165')
+(5.9, 180')

 P6: Start up and left through easy roof with excellent hand jams and great feet below.
 Continue up through more strenuous 2nd roof (big hand jams), and tricky section just above (past a 1/4" bolt).
 Continue over more moderate ground to small belay ledge below left leaning crack and dihedral.
 (5.10+, 110').

 P7: From belay, start up left facing dihedral and then move left into tricky left slanting crack.
-Continue up, and then move right.
+Continue up, and then move right when difficulty eases up.
 (NOTE: From here there are many possible variations on how to finish P7 & P8.
 The way I did was by going about 120' on P7 and belaying on a large ledge 20' left and around a corner from a large, healthy pine tree) (5.10c, 120')

 P8: Again many ways to do this, I traversed right to the pine tree, then up easy ground to summit (not quite true summit), topping out just right of a very large but dead tree.
 (5.9-, 85')